-This socca is all about contrast: crisp greens, creamy avocado, cool toppings over a warm chickpea pancake.
-You can serve it with a soup or a nice salad for an easy lunch, or slice it up and serve it as an appetizer or finger food with friends.
+This green goddess spring socca is all about contrast.
+Crisp greens, creamy avocado, cool toppings are piled over a warm chickpea pancake.
+You can serve the socca with a soup or a nice salad for an easy lunch.
+Or, you can slice it up and serve it as an appetizer with friends.

-If you give the socca a try, let me know what you think!
+If you give the green goddess spring socca a try, let me know what you think.
 I’m guessing it would be lovely with steamed asparagus, baby broccoli, or even sautéed kale.